dmitrymomot/kanban-vue/CONTRIBUTING.md

   - Make sure your code is conform to the project's linter settings
   - All unit tests should pass
+  - Code coverage needs to remain the same

 # Code Coverage
 Code coverage should remain the same percentage for your pull request, if you get a lower coverage score you need to write unit tests